coderehan/Kotlin-Coroutines-Android-Interview-Preparation/03-Hard.md

 ### 34. `flatMapLatest()`

-Maps each emission to a new flow, **cancelling the previous inner flow** when a new value arrives — like `switchMap`.
+`flatMapLatest()` maps each emitted value to a whole new inner flow — and whenever a **new** value arrives from the source, it **cancels the previously running inner flow** and switches to a fresh one based on the latest value.
+It's the Flow equivalent of `switchMap`, and it's commonly paired with `debounce()` for search features, so that a stale in-flight search gets cancelled the moment a newer query comes in.

 ```kotlin
 searchQueryFlow